MonkaWae/token-contract/README.md

 # MonkaWae Token-Contract

 This is the MonkaWae Token-Contract.
 It is a standard ERC20 token with some additional features.
-It is created for those who just want to take a look on how MonkaWae token is created and some additional features that are added to it.
+It is created for those who just want to take a look at how MonkaWae token is created and some additional features that are added to it.

 ## About MonkaWae Token